meg-codes/bash-notes/FileSystem.md

 'hidden' dotted files like my .bashrc that helps set initial variables for a Bash session 2) shows size in B (add -alh to get a more useful set of values there) and 3) the permissions of each file, but that's a topic for later.

-I still down't know what the absolute file path for the directory is.
+I still don't know what the absolute file path for the directory is.
 In this case, `pwd` is the ticket.
 It prints the working directory to the console.

 ```